 - A towel if you are going to stay at a hostel (check out this microfiber one, lightweight and fast-drying)

-Pro tip: if you plan on moving a lot, it will be more practical to pack everything into a backpack whether than in a suit case.
+Pro tip: if you plan on moving a lot, it might be a good idea to pack everything into a backpack whether than in a suitcase.